-- A. The Institutional reporting period is the federal fiscal year (October 1- September 30).
-The IACUC, through the Institutional Official, will submit an annual report to OLAW after September 30, but on or before December 1 of each year.
+- A. The Institutional reporting period is the calendar year (January 1 December 31).
+The IACUC, through the Institutional Official, will submit an annual report to OLAW by January 31 of each year.
 The annual report will include: - 1.
 Any change in the accreditation status of the Institution (e.g., if the Institution obtains accreditation by AAALAC or AAALAC accreditation is revoked) - 2.
 Any change in the description of the Institution's program for animal care and use as described in this Assurance - 3.
 Any change in the IACUC membership - 4.
-Notification of the dates that the IACUC conducted its semiannual evaluations of the Institution's program and facilities (including satellite facilities) and submitted the evaluations to the Institutional Official, Mark Taubman, MD. - 5.
-Any minority views filed by members of the IACUC - B. The IACUC, through the Institutional Official, will promptly provide OLAW with a full explanation of the circumstances and actions taken with respect to: - 1.
+Notification of the dates that the IACUC conducted its semiannual evaluations of the Institution's program and facilities (including satellite facilities) and submitted the evaluations to the Institutional Official, Mark Taubman, M.D., Ph.D. - 5.
+Any minority views filed by members of the IACUC - B. Irrespective of funding source, the IACUC, through the Institutional Official, will promptly provide OLAW with a full explanation of the circumstances and actions taken with respect to: - 1.
 Any serious or continuing noncompliance with the PHS Policy - 2.
 Any serious deviations from the provisions of the Guide - 3.
 Any suspension of an activity by the IACUC - C. Reports filed under VI.A. and VI.B. above should include any minority views filed by members of the IACUC.